WSUI: Switch to WSUI

-Studios and Transmitter
+Studios and transmitter

 WSUI's studios were located for many years in the university's Engineering Building.
 They were relocated to a former supermarket building, just south of the campus, in the late 1990s, when expansion of the College of Engineering required WSUI and KSUI to vacate their space.
 The studios are now located in a UI-owned building south of downtown Iowa City on Clinton Street.
 This building is shared by WSUI/KSUI with the Office of the State Archaeologist.
 Iowa Public Radio's main studios for the statewide operation are on Grand Avenue in Des Moines, just west of downtown Des Moines.

 WSUI's original three self-supporting broadcast towers were located just west of Mormon Trek Boulevard on the far west side of the campus.
 On June 29, 1998, a fierce line of thunderstorms packing winds of nearly 100 miles-per-hour toppled two of the towers.
 For months afterwards, WSUI's nighttime power output from the single remaining tower was limited to 1,250 watts non-directional.
 Today, the towers are located about 10 miles south of Iowa City, in the community of Hills.

 A single tower is used during the day, when the station has a non-directional signal.
 Due to the transmitter's power, as well as Iowa's flat land, with near-perfect soil conductivity, its daytime signal covers almost all of eastern Iowa and part of western Illinois.
 Power is fed to all three towers in a directional array at night to protect WLS in Chicago at nearby 890 AM, concentrating WSUI's signal northward toward the Cedar Rapids and Iowa City areas.

 Notable alumni

-WSUI alumni include Harry Kalas, who served as Sports Director for the campus radio station WSUI and did play-by-play for all types of sports.
+WSUI alumni include Harry Kalas, who served as sports director for the campus radio station WSUI and did play-by-play for all types of sports.
 Kalas received baseball broadcasting's highest honor—the Ford Frick Award from the Baseball Hall of Fame.

+Bob Miller is an American retired sportscaster, best known as the play-by-play announcer for the Los Angeles Kings of the National Hockey League.
+Miller was honored by the Hockey Hall of Fame as the 2000 recipient of the Foster Hewitt Memorial Award.
+The press box at Staples Center, the Kings' home arena, is named in his honor.
+When Miller was growing up, he wanted to be a baseball player, but his plans changed in college when he started working for the campus radio station, WSUI, at the University of Iowa.